bohm0072/bayesian-cndc-potato/README.md

 - `cndc-bayesian_eval.Rproj`: RStudio project for use in this analysis

 ## Fitted Model
 - run script `manuscript/analysis/model-get.R` to retrieve previously fitted model
 - run script `manuscript/analysis/model-fit.R` to fit model locally

+## Reproducible Environment
+RStudio project now includes `renv` environment control.
+Note: this is currently incompatible with the `model-fit.R` script due to conflicts with `rstan` from file naming issues...
+In order to run `model-fit.R`, need to ensure that system packages match `renv.lock` file and disable `renv` with `renv::deactivate()`.

 ## TODO